ascholerChemeketa/cs160Reader/_sources/SQLIntro/filtering.rst

     the ``;`` entirely in which case your program is assumed to be all one statement.

 It is also possible to filter by multiple criteria by using ``AND`` or ``OR``.
-For example to look at bike trips which are 60 minutes or more and the ``member_type`` is ``MEMBER``, the query would be as below.
+For example, to look at bike trips that are 60 minutes or more and the ``member_type`` is ``MEMBER``, the query would be as below.